 FREQUENTLY ASKED QUESTIONS

-Q: Do I need a therapist to build a family genogram, or can I do it on my own?
+Q: Do I need a therapist to do genogram work, or can I do it on my own?

-Q: I’m worried that doing this work will just make me more resentful of my family.
-How do I avoid that?
+Q: I’m worried that doing a genogram will make me feel worse about my family.
+Is that normal?

 Related Reading